DualBrain/QuickPakPro/QB64/README.md

 # QuickPak Professional for QB64

 This is a work-in-progress project that is fairly complete (within the restrictions/limitations of QB64).
+One of the desired goals is to write the equivalent functionality using QB64 directly; instead of, for example, using C/C++ to create a separate library.

 ## Progress